Machu Picchu & Lake Titicaca

 Accommodations: Inkaterra Machu Picchu Pueblo Hotel

 This hotel sits on its own 12 secluded acres in Aguas Calientes, the town located at the base of Machu Picchu.
 The hotel is ideally located in natural surroundings, a short walk to the train station and the shuttles that take visitors to the ruins, but just outside the town, which is quite touristy.
 Guests follow stone pathways to their rooms, located in comfortable one- or two-story whitewashed casitas.
 Unlike the other hotels in Aguas Calientes, the Pueblo is set in a natural cloud forest, allowing you to experience the beauty of this unique ecosystem during your stay.*Includes: Breakfast, Lunch, Dinner

 Machu Picchu and Cusco

-Return to Machu Picchu in the early morning to explore the ruins.
-This is a great way to experience the site when there are far fewer people around.
+Return to Machu Picchu in the early morning to explore and discover the citadel on your own.
 You’ll also have the chance to hike to the top of Huayna Picchu, the mountain that towers above Machu Picchu (about 2 hours round trip).

 After visiting the ruins, catch the afternoon train back to Cusco, where you’ll be dropped off at your hotel.